deepchecks/deepchecks/docs/source/getting-started/get-started.rst

 various validation and testing needs such as verifying your data's integrity, inspecting its distributions, validating data splits, evaluating your model and comparing between different models.

-.. admonition:: Join Our Community 👋
+.. topic:: Join Our Community 👋
     In addition to perusing the documentation, please feel free to ask questions on our `Slack Community <https://join.slack.com/t/deepcheckscommunity/shared_invite/zt-y28sjt1v-PBT50S3uoyWui_Deg5L_jg>`_, or to post a issue or start a discussion on `Github <https://github.com/deepchecks/deepchecks/issues>`_.